b310-digital/mindwendel/docs/installing_mindwendel.md

   ```

 NOTE: mindwendel requires a postgres database.
 You can use our docker-compose file to also install the postgres, see [above](#running-on-docker-compose).

+## Running on Gigalixir.com

+Gigalixir.com is a plattform as a service that fully supports Elixir and Phoenix.

+Follow the steps as described in [this guide](https://hexdocs.pm/phoenix/gigalixir.html#content).

+Note: Because of the releases.exs, Gigalixir automatically deploys the app as an elixir release.
+This is why `gigalixir run mix ecto.migrate` will not work.
+However, the Gigalixir team provides another utility command that helps with the migration `gigalixir ps:migrate`, see https://gigalixir.readthedocs.io/en/latest/database.html#how-to-run-migrations .